 Finding, recruiting, and retaining top talent requires something more than just a large salary and corporate perks.
-The happiness equation for career-oriented people has three significant variables with a lot of permutations.
+The equation for a successful placement for career-oriented people has three significant variables with a lot of permutations.
 The variables include salary, location, and job satisfaction.
-If you are trying to find top talent, you need to advertise around those variables and BE HONEST.
+If you are trying to find top talent, you need to advertise around those variables and be honest.

 Most positions can provide two out of three, but rarely do all three fall perfectly into place for a specific person.
-Two is usually enough as long as job satisfaction is one of them.
-But attracting AND retaining the right talent requires being transparent about all three.
+Two is usually enough if job satisfaction is one of them.
+But attracting and retaining the right talent requires being transparent about all three.

 What is Top Talent Looking For?

 I used to laugh when people said that “money can’t buy happiness.”
 My response was always, “but money can buy things that make me happy.”
 Money is a huge driving factor for many people.
 They need to provide for their families, they want to maintain a certain quality of life, or they don’t want to deny themselves certain pleasures.